GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Experiments

+In all experiments, the \tool sequences are automatically converted from the original logical forms of the respective datasets by the bi-directional compiler without extra re-annotation.

-For evaluation, we choose SPARQL, KoPL, $\lambda$-DCS, and Cypher as the target graph query languages, and take \textsc{Kqa Pro}, \textsc{Overnight}, \textsc{MetaQA} as the corresponding datasets. \paragraph{KQA Pro} \textsc{Kqa Pro}~\cite{shi2020kqa} is a large-scale dataset for complex question answering over Wikidata knowledge base~\cite{vrandevcic2014wikidata}.
-It is so far the largest KBQA corpus that contains 117,790 natural language questions along with the corresponded SPARQL and KoPL logical forms, covering diverse question types, \eg multi-hop inference, logical union and intersection, etc. In our experiment, it is divided into 94,376 train, 11,797 dev and 11,797 test cases.
+\paragraph{KQA Pro} \textsc{Kqa Pro} \cite{shi2020kqa} is a large-scale dataset for complex question answering over Wikidata knowledge base \cite{vrandevcic2014wikidata}.
+It is the largest KBQA corpus that contains 117,790 natural language questions along with the corresponding SPARQL and KoPL logical forms, covering complex graph queries involving multi-hop inference, logical union and intersection, etc. In our experiment, it is divided into 94,376 train, 11,797 validation, and 11,797 test cases.

-\paragraph{Overnight} \textsc{Overnight}~\cite{wang2015building} is a semantic parsing dataset with 13,682 examples across 8 different domains extracted from Freebase \cite{bollacker2008freebase}.
-Each domain has natural language questions and pairwise $\lambda$-DCS queries executable on SEMPRE \cite{berant2013semantic}.
+\paragraph{Overnight} \textsc{Overnight} \cite{wang2015building} is a semantic parsing dataset with 13,682 examples across 8 sub-domains extracted from Freebase \cite{bollacker2008freebase}.
+Each domain has natural language questions and pairwise Lambda-DCS queries executable on SEMPRE \cite{berant2013semantic}.
 It exhibits diverse linguistic phenomena and semantic structures across domains, e.g., temporal knowledge in \textsc{Calendar} domain and spatial knowledge in \textsc{Blocks} domain.
-We use the same train/dev/test splits as in the previous work~\cite{wang2015building}.
+We use the same train/val/test splits as in the previous work \cite{wang2015building}.

+\paragraph{GrailQA} \textsc{GrailQA} \cite{gu2021beyond} is a knowledge base question answering dataset with 64k questions grounded on Freebase \cite{bollacker2008freebase} that evaluate generalizability at three levels, \ie i.i.d, compositional generalization and zero-shot.
+To focus on the sole task of semantic parsing, we replace the entity IDs (\eg \texttt{m.06mn7}) with their respective names (\eg \texttt{Stanley Kubrick}) in \textsc{GrailQA}'s logical forms, thus eliminating the need for an explicit entity linking module as in previous works \cite{chen2021retrack, ye2022rng}.
+Since \textsc{GrailQA}'s test set is not publicly available for such transformation, we report the validation set results for our evaluation, which have been studied to show consistent trends with the test set \cite{DBLP:journals/corr/abs-2204-08109}.

-\paragraph{MetaQA} \textsc{MetaQA}~\cite{zhang2018variational} is a large-scale dataset containing more than 400k multi-hop question-answer pairs over MovieQA knowledge base \cite{tapaswi2016movieqa}.
-Since previous works have achieved $\sim$100\% accuracy on its SPARQL annotation \cite{huang2021unseen, shi2021transfernet}, we reconstruct \textsc{MetaQA} into Cypher as a few-shot learning benchmark.
-To the best of our knowledge, this is also the first Cypher dataset in the research field of graph query language parsing.
+\paragraph{MetaQA-Cypher} \textsc{MetaQA} \cite{zhang2018variational} contains more than 400k multi-hop QA pairs over WikiMovies knowledge base \cite{miller2016key}.
+Many studies have previously worked on its SPARQL annotation \cite{huang2021unseen}.
+Instead, we reconstruct \textsc{MetaQA} into Cypher as a few-shot learning benchmark to evaluate the interoperability achieved by \tool.
+To the best of our knowledge, this is also the first Cypher dataset in the community of semantic parsing.